-COVID-19 has spread worldwide radily and is now a pandemic.
-There is no cure for it yet.
-It has been seen to cause mild to moderate illness in most people but it can cause serious illness and death, particularly in the elderly, those with prolonged illness or a weakened immune system.
+COVID-19 has spread worldwide rapidly and is now a pandemic.
+It has been seen to cause mild to moderate illness in most people but it can cause serious illness and death, particularly in the elderly, those with long-term illness or a weakened immune system.

-The ELVIS-COVID-19 study is to find out if nasal washout and gargling with salt water (hypertonic saline) helps individuals with COVID-19 get better faster.
-Preliminary data from those with the common cold has found that nasal washouts and gargling with salty water may be helpful in reducing the length of the illness.
-We do not however know if this same benefit will also be seen in those with suspected or confirmed COVID-19.
-This study will help us find out if nasal washouts and gargling with salty water are helpful in COVID-19.
+The ELVIS-COVID-19 study is to find out if rinsing the nose (nasal washout) and gargling with salt water (hypertonic saline) helps people with COVID-19 symptoms get better faster.
+Early results from a study in people with the common cold has found that doing this may help to shorten the length of time people have the cold.
+However, we do not know if this will be seen in those with suspected or confirmed COVID-19.
+This study will help us find out if nasal washouts and gargling with salty water are helpful for COVID-19 as well.

-In the absence of a suitable vaccine, we need a safe and effective treatment that can be used globally.
-Our previous studies have shown that chloride ions supplied via salt (NaCl) has an antiviral effect that works across a number of virus types.
-From this data it is suggested that nasal washout and gargling with salt water may have a role to play in reducing symptoms and the duration of the COVID-19 illness.
+As we wait for people to have a vaccine, we need a safe and effective treatment that can be used by anyone, from the comfort of their own home.
+Our previous studies have shown that chloride ions supplied via salt (NaCl) have an antiviral effect that works across a number of virus types.
+From this data, it is suggested that nasal washout and gargling with salt water may have a role to play in lessening symptoms and the length of the COVID-19 illness.

-We are looking for adults (18 and over) that are self-isolating at home due to COVID-19 symptoms.
+We are looking for adults (18 and over) with suspected/confirmed COVID-19 symptoms.
 Your symptoms must have started within the last 48 hours and should include at least one of the following: